Elva Anderson, PhD,

 • and more

+According to the American Art Therapy Association, “Art Therapy is a mental health profession in which clients, are facilitated by an art therapist.
 Utilizing art media, the creative process, and the resulting artwork to explore feelings, reconcile emotional conflicts, foster self-awareness, manage behavior and addictions, develop social skills, improve reality orientation, reduce anxiety, and increase self-esteem.”

 For more information visit: